sorairolake/nt-time/README.md

-A Windows file time is a 64-bit unsigned integer value that represents the number of 100-nanosecond intervals that have elapsed since "1601-01-01 00:00:00 UTC", and is used as timestamps such as [NTFS] and [7z].
+A Windows file time is a 64-bit unsigned integer value that represents the number of 100-nanosecond intervals that have elapsed since "1601-01-01 00:00:00 UTC", and is used as timestamps such as [NTFS] or [7z].
 Windows uses a file time to record when an application creates, accesses, or writes to a file.

 > [!IMPORTANT]